AyushJain001/AyushJain001/README.md

 We talk related to open source , data science, web3, blockchain etc in our community .
 - 🌱I have Hands on experience in Machine learning , deep learning and Computer vision.
 - **KubeCon+ CloudNativeCon North America 2022** Virtual Event Participant(Attendee)🙌
-- DevFest 2022 New Delhi by Google Developer group Attendee
 - Google CrowdSource Influencer

 - 📫 How to reach me **jainayush9453@gmail.com**